arnav123098/sonoro/README.md

 ![banner](https://github.com/arnav123098/sonoro/blob/main/banner.png)
 ---

+## Sonoro TUI and SDK (on the way)
+Soon, you'll be able to use sonoro externally as a tool for letting your ai use a 3D model, voice and web search/scrape, song playing etc.
+You'll able to talk with your characters using a cli.

+---
 Sonoro lets you talk to your favorite game or anime characters.
 You can also make a custom character on your own.

 #### Things you need